lojikil/thegood-thebad-theblockchain/presentation.md

     - these techniques aren't only useful to NASA & car manufacturers
 1. Even semi-formal methods (like DbC + invariants + fuzzing) can get huge wins
 1. a willingness to throw out the bad

+---

+# the good: formal methods

+---

+# the good: semi-formal methods

+---

+# the good: throw out the bad

+---